MicrosoftDocs/dynamics365smb-docs/business-central/shopify/get-started.md

 - A Shopify account
 - A Shopify online store

 To create a new Shopify account or sign-up for a free 14-day trial, navigate to [Shopify](https://www.shopify.com/).
-For more information on how to create and personalize your online store, see [Shopify](https://www.shopify.com/).
+For more information on how to create and personalize your online store, see [Shopify Help Center](https://help.shopify.com/).

 - Other sales channels are supported, for example, Shopify POS.